E-commerce Company Goes Empire Building

 Alibaba agreed to a US$ 586 million investment in Sina Weibo, Sina's Twitter-like service.
 The deal is the largest equity purchase so far in China's internet industry.

-- Exhibition: The Past
+- The Lost Novel

 - Sign up to receive our free daily newsletter